American Civil Liberties Union: 1930s

-The first decision that marked the Supreme Court's major shift in policy—no longer applying strict constitutional limits to government programs, and taking a more active role in protecting civil liberties—was De Jonge v.
-Oregon, in which a communist labor organizer was arrested for calling a meeting to discuss unionization.
-The ACLU attorney Osmond Fraenkel, working with International Labor Defense, defended De Jonge in 1937 and won a major victory when the Supreme Court ruled that "peaceable assembly for lawful discussion cannot be made a crime."
+The ACLU participated in the 1937 De Jonge v.
+Oregon case, and won a major victory when the Supreme Court ruled that "peaceable assembly for lawful discussion cannot be made a crime."
 The De Jonge case marked the start of an era lasting for a dozen years, during which Roosevelt appointees (led by Hugo Black, William O. Douglas, and Frank Murphy) established a body of civil liberties law.
 In 1938, Justice Harlan F. Stone wrote the famous "footnote four" in United States v.
 Carolene Products Co. in which he suggested that state laws which impede civil liberties would – henceforth – require compelling justification.